ctm/Bataan-Memorial-Death-March/README.md

 ## Base building

 In previous years, my BMDM training has begun in mid November.
-I was not happy with my performance in 2017, so this year I started doing Wednesday pack runs in late August.
+I was not happy with my performance @ BMDM in March of 2017, so that year I started doing Wednesday pack runs in late August.
 I also stopped tapering and taking recovery days after my August through November races.

 I did fine without the taper or recovery days for all of my races until the Tucson marathon.
 I caught a pretty bad cold (or maybe it